firebase/genkit/docs/plugin-authoring.md

 #### Transforming Requests and Responses

-The primary work of a Genkit model plugin is transforming the `GenerationRequest` from Genkit's common format into a format that is recognized/supported by your model's API, and then transforming the response from your model into the `GenerationResponseData` format used by Genkit.
+The primary work of a Genkit model plugin is transforming the `GenerationRequest` from Genkit's common format into a format that is recognized and supported by your model's API, and then transforming the response from your model into the `GenerationResponseData` format used by Genkit.

-Sometimes this may require massaging or manipulating data to work around model limitations.
+Sometimes, this may require massaging or manipulating data to work around model limitations.
 For example, if your model does not natively support a `system` message, you may need to transform a prompt's system message into a user/model message pair.

 #### Model references

-Once a model is registered using `defineModel` it is always available when requested by name.
-However, to improve typing and IDE autocompletion, you can export a **model reference** from your package that includes only the metadata for a model but not its implementation:
+Once a model is registered using `defineModel`, it is always available when requested by name.
+However, to improve typing and IDE autocompletion, you can export a model reference from your package that includes only the metadata for a model but not its implementation:

 ```ts
 import { modelRef } from "@genkit-ai/ai/model";